• Home

 For these scholarships, a Lehigh Valley Community Foundation-coordinated Selection Committee will choose the students to receive scholarships.
 The Selection Committee may be comprised of representatives from the Foundation and other community members as approved by the Foundation’s CEO.

-The determination of the Selection Committee, the selection of scholarship recipients, and the granting of scholarship funds, among other aspects of the scholarship process, shall be conducted in accordance with the Lehigh Valley Community Foundation’s Policies and Procedures for Scholarships and Awards, as in effect at any given time
+The determination of the Selection Committee, the selection of scholarship recipients, and the granting of scholarship funds, among other aspects of the scholarship process, shall be conducted in accordance with the Lehigh Valley Community Foundation’s Policies and Procedures for Scholarships and Awards, as in effect at any given time.

-The Lehigh Valley Community Foundation administers an application process for two annual scholarships for high school seniors attending public, private or charter high schools, or community college in Lehigh, Northampton and Bucks County.
+The Stephanie Olexa and Seth Weber Scholarships for Criminal Justice and Life Sciences for high school seniors attending public, private or charter high schools, or community college in Lehigh, Northampton and Bucks County, intending to study criminal Justice or life sciences

-• Application Period closes May 2026
+• Application Period closes May 19, 2026

 • Awards Announced June 2026